 Special Educational Needs and Disabilities (SEND) at Westerton Primary Academy

-All SEND (Special Educational Needs and Disabilities) provision is overseen and managed by the SENCo in a senior leader capacity.
-The SENCo ensures that the school adheres to the SEND Code of Practice 2014 and monitors, reviews and evaluates all SEN provision on a regular basis throughout the year, and reports to the school governing body regarding how individual needs are being met and how SEN funding is being spent.
+All SEND (Special Educational Needs and Disabilities) provision is overseen and managed by the SENCo, in a senior leadership capacity.
+The SENCo, who holds the NASENCo qualification, ensures that the school adheres to the SEND Code of Practice 2014 and monitors, reviews and evaluates all SEND provision on a regular basis throughout the year.
+The SENCo, alongside the wider Senior Leadership Team, reports to the school Governing Body, on SEND and inclusion.

 The school’s policies, available on the website, reflect the school’s commitment to inclusion, safety and well-being of children –